KristinaRiemer/MassResponseToTemp/DataLocation.md

 ### All species extraction:

-Manually getting all specimens from Smithsonian Mammals Collection database
+Manually getting all specimens from Smithsonian Mammals Collection database, **FINISHED 5/26/14**

 1. Create list of all mammal families
     - File called MammalFamilyNames.csv